String types (#9 - #10 and #33 - #36)¶

 Note

-Note that the number of UTF-16 characters is indicated in the 32-bit integer and not the number of bytes.
+Note that the number of UTF-16 characters (2-byte shorts) is indicated in the 32-bit integer and not the number of bytes, nor the number of characters in the string.

 Note

 Note that it can take two UTF-16 sequences to code one resulting character.
 Depending on the character, two or four bytes are used to code one character.
 When four bytes are needed, this is indicated as two UTF-16 characters in the count.
 Therefore, the number of bytes to code the string is exactly equal to two times the the number of UTF-16 characters.
-The number of resulting characters when deserializing can be less.
+The number of resulting characters when deserializing can be less than the number of decoded UTF-16 characters.

 Examples: